Department of Counseling

 • Collegiality

 The Counseling program is an evening program designed with the working student in mind.
 Most classes are held at 6 p.m. and meet once a week on campus.
 There are also online and afternoon courses available for some content areas.
 The program provides students with a flexible matriculation schedule where coursework is completed in sequence but at each individual’s pace.
-Most students choose to complete their studies in 2 ½ or 3 years and summer classes are optional.
+Many students choose to complete their studies in 2 ½ or 3 years and summer classes are optional.

-Prospective students are also encouraged to visit all areas of the website for more detailed information on admissions and matriculation.
+Prospective students are encouraged to visit all areas of the website for more detailed information on admissions and matriculation.

 To fulfill the Mission of the Department of Counseling, the following Program Objectives have been identified.
 Of note, counseling faculty annually review Program Objectives, and Program Objectives are measured and reported to important stakeholders, including alumni, students, employers, field entities, administrators, and faculty.